ssbc/bendy-butt-spec/README.md

 For signatures we use the same [HMAC signing capability] (sodium.crypto_auth) as in the classic SSB format.

+The maximum size of a message in bytes must not exceed 8192 bytes.

 [SSB]: https://github.com/ssbc/
 [gabby grove]: https://github.com/ssbc/ssb-spec-drafts/tree/master/drafts/draft-ssb-core-gabbygrove/00